 - Click Git > Manage references.

-- Click Update on each individual remote Git repository that you want to pull updates from
+- Click Update on each individual remote Git repository from which you want to pull updates.

 - Alternatively, click Update All References to pull updates from every remote Git repo.